Biboy-al/IDS-Hombrew/README.md

 -----------
 * IDS manager - will log, and analyse the data given by the agents
 * Agent(s) - Will collect the data from the host
-* Database - Will house the signatures of the attacks
+* Database - Will have cryptorgraphc information about the files being monitored:
+  * Hashes and checksums
+  * Digital signatures
 * Communication channel - these componets will be it's own process and will utilize socket-based communications.

 Further Reading: